mobiletomb/Gmim/README.md

 # Pre-trained Models

-We use [Swin UNETER](https://monai.io/research/swin-unetr) as our baseline and provied the self-supervised pre-trained encoder, named SwinViT in this <a href="https://drive.google.com/file/d/1r7nipy-Uph4cu8ZSA9TGaDUpVB7sIrNd/view?usp=drive_link"> link</a>.
+We use [Swin UNETER](https://monai.io/research/swin-unetr) as our baseline and provide the self-supervised pre-trained encoder, named SwinViT in this <a href="https://drive.google.com/file/d/1r7nipy-Uph4cu8ZSA9TGaDUpVB7sIrNd/view?usp=drive_link"> amos</a>. and <a href="[https://drive.google.com/file/d/1r7nipy-Uph4cu8ZSA9TGaDUpVB7sIrNd/view?usp=drive_link](https://drive.google.com/file/d/1_XzS-nx4W5JGq6nfbI6sIQWUHldWYpIg/view?usp=drive_link)"> brats</a>.

 In the following, we describe how to pre-train, finetune, and train from scratch.